 The Foundation is governed by the Board of Directors, and its assets are managed by a Finance Subcommittee.
 Research grants submitted by applicants are reviewed and approved by a Research Subcommittee.
 The Board of Directors is represented on each Subcommittee, and other members of the Subcommittees have relevant experience to the function of those Subcommittees, with specialist external advisors available to assist as necessary.

 Director since 1999.
-Andrew is an orthopaedic surgeon and is the founder and head of the Victorian Orthopaedic Foot and Ankle Clinic at the Epworth Hospital in Melbourne, Victoria.
+Andrew is an orthopaedic surgeon and is the founder of the Victorian Orthopaedic Foot and Ankle Clinic based at the Epworth Hospital in Melbourne, Victoria.

-He is currently the Director of Training of Victorian Orthopaedic Registrars in the area of Foot and Ankle surgery.
+For nearly two decades he has been responsible for the training of Victorian & Tasmanian Orthopaedic Registrars and fellows in the area of Foot and Ankle surgery.

-Andrew is actively involved in numerous research projects in the treatment of conditions of the foot and ankle and he has published his research findings in international orthopaedic journals.
+Andrew is actively involved in numerous research projects in the treatment of conditions of the foot and ankle and the use of information technologies to improve healthcare delivery.
+He has published his research findings in international journals.
+He is an international reviewer for Foot and Ankle International Journal.

-In addition to his surgical schedule, Andrew serves on several professional orthopaedic and research committees as an active contributor and policy maker.
+In addition to his surgical schedule, Andrew serves on several other professional orthopaedic, research and hospital governance committees as an active contributor and policy maker.

 Mr John C Fast